 If you are dehydrating flowers for arts and crafts and want to preserve a flower bud or partially unopened flower for aesthetic reasons, that is entirely doable in a typical residential dehydrator.

 Expect flower buds to take about 12 hours to completely dry out, perhaps a bit longer or shorter depending upon how large and thick the bud actually is when placed inside the machine.

-For even drying it is best to only do a like batches of flowers, either by density or dimension.
-Always place the flowers (or petals, leaves and stems) onto the dehydrator trays with enough space between them to facilitate adequate air flow.
+For even drying it is best to only do batches of flowers, either by density or dimension.
+Always place the flowers (or petals, leaves, and stems) onto the dehydrator trays with enough space between them to facilitate adequate airflow.

 Always place the most dense flowers on the top of the tray (closest to the machine fan) because they will take the longest to dry.